Last updated on : 01 Dec, 2025

 Remember, the path towards comfort lies in understanding what causes your discomfort in the first place, recognising it early, and taking proactive steps to minimise triggers and maintain breast health.
 By doing so, one can navigate through instances of nipple pain more effectively and improve overall well-being.

-Pain in the nipple area can be caused by hormonal changes, pregnancy, breastfeeding, mastitis, or even some types of breast cancer.
+Pain in the nipple area can be caused by a variety of factors including friction from clothing, hormonal changes (related to the menstrual cycle, pregnancy, or menopause), breastfeeding-related issues like mastitis, infections (bacterial/fungal), or in rare cases, some types of breast cancer [1], [6].

-You can reduce nipple sensitivity by wearing soft, breathable fabrics, avoiding harsh soaps and body washes, and applying a moisturising nipple cream.
+You can reduce nipple sensitivity by wearing soft, breathable fabrics, avoiding harsh soaps and body washes, and applying a moisturising nipple cream or barrier balm [9].
+For sensitivity related to hormonal cycles, managing stress and maintaining a healthy lifestyle may also help [6].

-Pain at the point of your nipple could be due to friction from clothing, hormonal fluctuations, or an underlying condition like mastitis, or even breast cancer.
+Pain at the point of your nipple could be due to friction from clothing, hormonal fluctuations, or an underlying condition like mastitis or a skin condition like eczema [1], [9].
+If the pain is focused on the tip and presents with burning or flaking, consider a possible fungal or bacterial infection, which requires professional treatment [1].

 Disclaimer